Credit card minimum repayment calculator

 Let's take a look at Mr John Shortovcash's debts.

-- Minimum payment: The higher of 1% plus interest or £5.
+Minimum payment: 1% plus interest or £5 – whichever is higher

-Yet after a year he's only repaying £63, and soon the repayments plummet - meaning the debt lasts and lasts and lasts.
+However, after a year he's only repaying £63 a month, and the repayments continue to drop – meaning the debt lasts and lasts and lasts!

 The impact is huge!